Methods provided by the Data Exchange library

 • sqlString – optional string argument containing the SQL statement to execute.

-dex::sf::GenerateAndLoadParquetFromTable(mappingName, tableName, timeout, query, sqlString, emptyIdentifiers, emptySets)
+dex::sf::GenerateAndLoadParquetFromTable(mappingName, tableName, timeout, query, sqlString, emptyIdentifiers, emptySets, accountName)

 The function will execute the sqlString statement to generate a Parquet file from Snowflake select statement.
 The default statement will generate a Parquet file from all fields in the Snowflake table tableName.
 The function will wait timeout seconds for the execution of the SQL statement to complete.
 If the statement is still in progress on return (202 return code), you can call dex::sf::WaitForSQLStatements to wait for the completion of the insert statement.
 After the statement has completed, the data in the generated Parquet file will be read into the current model data using the DEX mapping mappingName.
 When timeout is 0, the function will return immediately, and you can call the function multiple times to load multiple files into Snowflake in parallel.